GoogleCloudPlatform/community/tutorials/cdn-fastly.md

 region in Ashburn, Northern Virginia, is near to one of [Fastly's interconnects](https://docs.fastly.com/guides/integrations/google-cloud-storage#interconnect-locations), and can be selected as a
 **shielding** location.

-To configure an Origin Shield and connect it to Cloud Platform:
+To configure an origin shield and connect it to Cloud Platform:

 1. In the [Fastly application](https://app.fastly.com/),
     click **Hosts** in the sidebar.